 Antigua in Guatemala and Granada in Nicaragua are two colonial jewels glinting amid the lush landscapes of Central America.
 Take some time out from all that nature, stroll among the cobblestone streets and colourful facades, take in a museum or stop for a coffee.

 The most important Mayan monuments anywhere will not disappoint.
-Deep in the jungle, five substantial temple structures and dozens of other, smaller ruins are scattered among the rampant vegetation and thronged with birds, bats, monkeys and many other rainforest creatures.
+Deep in the jungles of Guatemala and Belize, substantial temple structures and dozens of other, smaller ruins are scattered among the rampant vegetation and thronged with birds, bats, monkeys and many other rainforest creatures.

-Stay overnight at a lodge in Monteverde cloud forest, allowing dawn wildlife-watching before the national park gets busy, when some of the shyer species retreat further into the forest.
+Stay overnight at a lodge in the Monteverde Cloud Forest, allowing dawn wildlife-watching before the national park gets busy, when some of the shyer species retreat further into the forest.
 Head south to Corcovado National Park for the trail less trodden and the chance to lay eyes on some exciting wildlife without the crowds.

 Tour the colourful streets of Havana in a vintage car, keeping your ears peeled for strains of traditional music drifting from the occasional street corner musician.
 Once you've left the bustle of the capital, glorious beaches and lush landscapes await you, with tobacco farm tours and snorkelling galore to entertain you.